Commitments and Contingencies

 Healthcare reform legislation at both the Federal and state levels continues to evolve.
 Changes continue to impact existing and future laws and rules.
 Such changes may impact the manner in which the Company conducts business, restrict the Company’s revenue growth in certain eligibility categories, slow down revenue growth rates for certain eligibility categories, increase certain medical, administrative and capital costs, and expose the Company to increased risk of loss or further liabilities.
 As a result, the Company’s consolidated financial position could be impacted by such changes.

-The COVID 19 pandemic did not have a material impact on the Company’s revenues as of the periods ended June 30, 2022 and December 31, 2021.
+The COVID-19 pandemic did not have a material impact on the Company’s revenues as of year ended December 31, 2021.
 Nearly 97% of the Company’s total revenues are recurring, consisting of fixed monthly PMPM capitation payments received from Medicare Advantage health plans.
-Based on claims paid to date, direct costs associated with COVID-19 claims was approximately $84.0 million for the period March 1, 2020 through June 30, 2022.
+Based on claims paid to date, direct costs associated with COVID-19 claims was approximately $67.4 million for the period March 1, 2020 through December 31, 2021.
 Management instituted multiple safety measures for the Company’s employees including a work-from-home policy and access to free vaccinations and personal protective equipment.